 Relationships transform (package-specific)

+These algorithms shall be supported for validation

-Relationships transforms shall only be used when the Transform element is a descendant element of a Manifest element [M6.19]
+Relationships transforms shall only be used when the Transform element is a descendant element of a Manifest element and followed by a canonicalization transform [M6.19]

 A Relationships transform describes how the Relationship elements from the Relationships XML are filtered using ID and/or Type attribute values.
 For algorithm details, see §12.4.20.